The-Duat/Nile/pages/install.md

 # Installation

 There are 2 ways to install mizOS.
 You can either use the ISO image, or you can "hijack" a current Arch Linux or Arch Linux-based operating system already installed on your device, and convert it into mizOS.
 The ISO image currently only supports SystemD.
-If you want to use a diffferent init system, you must use the hijack method.
+If you want to use a different init system, you must use the hijack method.

 # Method 1: Using the ISO image.